khan-abdullah-aidev/Friday-AI-Assistant/README.md

 👤 "Play some jazz music"
 🤖 "Of course Sir, queuing up some sophisticated tunes for you."
 ```

-### Visual Input
-- Show objects for counting or identification
-- Display documents for analysis
-- Present images for description or questions

 ## 🧩 Core Components